Living Off-Campus

 4. Meet at the first scheduled property to begin your tour!

-Read every clause carefully and make sure you understand the terms.
-If you have questions while reviewing the agreement, our team is happy to help at any time.
+Read each clause carefully and make sure you understand the terms.
+If any questions come up while reviewing the agreement, our team is always happy to help.

 Landlord vs. Property Management

-Creating a roommate agreement is one of the easiest and most effective ways to avoid conflict.
-It helps organize responsibilities such as chores and shared expenses.
+Creating a housemate agreement is a simple and effective way to avoid conflict.
+It helps organize expectations around chores, shared expenses, and other responsibilities.

 Maintenance Responsibilities

-If you experience any issues during your lease, contact us immediately so we can assess and resolve them.
-Examples include:
+If you experience any issues during your lease, please contact us immediately so we can assess and resolve them.
+Common examples include:

-Our maintenance team responds within 24–48 hours, depending on urgency.
+For maintenance requests, please text (401) 399-3793.
+Our maintenance team typically responds within 24–48 hours, depending on the urgency of the issue.
 We will always notify you before entering the home unless there is an emergency.

 Living Off-Campus Tips